epiphyt/embed-privacy/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/embed-privacy)

 == Changelog ==

+= 1.10.0 =
+* Added: Thumbnail support for Polylang
+* Added: Filter to prevent orphan thumbnail deletion
+* Added: New style system for an improved markup and valid HTML code
+* Improved: Shared content to the Fediverse does not contain the overlay anymore
+* Improved: Made it more clear what the opt-out shortcode does
+* Fixed: Missing assets on the blog homepage if it contains an embed
+* For developers: More notices about deprecated code
+* For developers: Complete rework of the plugin's code (with complete backwards compatibility).
+See [the migration guide](https://epiph.yt/en/embed-privacy/documentation/migration-to-version-1-10-0/) for more information

 = 1.9.2 =
 * Improve the text for screen readers upon activating the embedded content